Cooperation-org/LinkedClaims/LinkedClaimsRFC.md

 * MUST include a date that is in the signed data

+* MUST have some claim text field

 * SHOULD have the ability to point to a source, possibly separate from the issuer

 * SHOULD have the ability to point to hashlinked evidence, or may be linked to evidence by a connecting claim

+* SHOULD have a narrative statement field

 * MAY be a verifiable credential

+* MAY provide a way for the issuer to mutate or revoke the claim

 * MAY have a subject that itself is a claim